olamy/saml-plugin/doc/TROUBLESHOOTING.md

 ### SAMLResponse

-This is an example of SAMLResponse, it is the message sent by the IdP to Jenkins, it should contains an `Assertion` with signature details if it is supported by the IdP, a `Subject` with the request details, `Conditions` with the validity of the session, `AuthnStatement` with the session details, finally a `AttributeStatement` with the attributes sent by the IdP.
+This is an example of SAMLResponse, it is the message sent by the IdP to Jenkins, it should contain an `Assertion` with signature details if it is supported by the IdP, a `Subject` with the request details, `Conditions` with the validity of the session, `AuthnStatement` with the session details, finally a `AttributeStatement` with the attributes sent by the IdP.

 ```
 <Response